In this age of instant gratification, customers expect a smooth and seamless online payments experience.

 Since Bitcoin was launched in 2008, we have seen the introduction of several types of digital currencies, all launched and maintained by private institutions.

-Governments have been trying to get into the cryptocurrency game for a while now, but its decentralized nature that will make it difficult for central banks to regulate such a currency has largely mitigated its adoption by most countries.
+Governments have been trying to get into the cryptocurrency game for a while now, but its decentralized nature makes it difficult for central banks to regulate such a currency and has largely mitigated its adoption by most countries.

 Hong Kong and some 30+ countries also have pilot central bank digital currency programs.